 - 1. Purchase a big game hunting license with elk as a species option.
-See page 8. - Choose the elk tag for the area, Eastern or Western WA, you will hunt in and the hunting method you will use.
-You must select one hunting method: modern firearm, archery, or muzzleloader. - 3.
+See page 8. - 2.
+Choose the elk tag for the area, Eastern or Western WA, you will hunt in and the hunting method you will use.
+You must select one hunting method: modern firearm, archery, or muzzleloader. - One of the tags below is required to hunt elk in 3.
 The general season dates for the hunting method you have chosen are listed on the following pages. - 4.
 You may apply for hunts that are open to hunters by special permit only.
 See pages 51-62 for the list of permit hunts and the specific tag needed in order to apply for each hunt.
-See pages 16-17 for special permit application instructions. - When you are finished hunting, you must report your hunting activity online (fishhunt.dfw. wa.gov) or by calling 1-877-945-3492.
+See pages 16-17 for special permit application instructions. - 5.
+When you are finished hunting, you must report your hunting activity online (fishhunt.dfw. wa.gov) or by calling 360-902-2464.
 See page 10 for more information.